ales-tsurko/DNMKit/README.md

 ### Display the score on an iPad

-Build and run DNM_iOS.
+Build and run **DNM_iOS**.
 Requires iOS / iphonesimulator 9.1. *If that doesn't work, file an issue.*

 Sign in with the username and password you have set up (or create one).

 If you have saved a score, the scores should show up on the left once you sign in.

 Click on a score, it should load.
-Currently, it takes a long time to load, because everything is currently synchronous.
+Currently, it takes a long time to load, because everything is synchronous.
 That will be changed over time.

 ---